 4.9.
 Managing Compute Storage¶

-In Virtuozzo Infrastructure Platform, compute storage comprises of volumes provisioned to virtual machines.
-The povisioned storage space can exceed available physical space.
+In Virtuozzo Hybrid Infrastructure, compute storage comprises volumes provisioned to virtual machines.
+The provisioned storage space can exceed available physical space.
 Rules for storing volumes can be set via storage policies.

 The next subsections describe how to manage volumes and create storage policies for them.

 A volume in Virtuozzo Hybrid Infrastructure is a virtual disk drive that can be attached to a VM.
 The integrity of data in volumes is protected by the redundancy mode specified in the storage policy.

 Additional virtual disks attached to VMs need to be initialized inside the guest OS by standard means before they can be used.

 To create a volume, do the following:

 On the COMPUTE > Storage > VOLUMES tab, click Create volume.

 In the Create volume window, specify a volume name and size in gigabytes, select a storage policy, and click Add.

 To edit a volume, select it and click the pencil icon next to a parameter you need to change.
 Note the following restrictions: